ralphlange/opcUaUnifiedAutomation/README.md

   * Create *configure/CONFIG_SITE.local* and set *UASDK* to point to your Unified Automation C++ OPC UA Client SDK installation.
-    This is also where you select how the SDK libraries are installed on your target systems.
+    This is also where you select how the SDK libraries will be installed on your target systems, and the optional support choices (see above).

 ## Features